DataDog/orchestrion/_docs/content/contributing/introduction.md

 - The `compile` command is provided all `.go` files that are compiled into the final executable; which `orchestrion` will modify to insert instrumentation code at all relevant places;
-- The `link` command builds the ifnal executable by linking together all the Go packages that contribute to the `main` entry point; to which `orchestrion` adds any library required by injected code that was not already present in the dependency tree.
+- The `link` command builds the final executable by linking together all the Go packages that contribute to the `main` entry point; to which `orchestrion` adds any library required by injected code that was not already present in the dependency tree.